-Skeleton and him go back a long way, when both were struggling nobodies.
+Skeleton and him go back a long way, when both were struggling with a deadly focus.

 Lam was a scrawny refugee from the mainland who climbed in big steps, involving himself first with illicit drugs, then the garment trade.
 Years later, at about the same time Michaelangelo hit the jackpot, Lam sold his thriving garment business for good money, and turned to journalism, something he knew nothing about.
-His “fearless” tabloid openly disdained journalistic rules, and knew no bounds in embracing and magnifying controversies.
-“We add oil to fire, to give light to freedom,” Lam boasted.
-Durian invented colourful scandals which local entertainers outwardly sneered, but secretly competed for more oil to fuel their own fire.
+His ‘fearless’ tabloid openly disdained all journalistic rules, and knew no bounds in embracing and magnifying controversies.
+‘We add oil to fire, to give light to freedom,’ Lam boasted.
+Durian invented colourful scandals which local entertainers outwardly sneered, but secretly competed for Skeleton’s oil to fuel their fire.
 The Durian Daily became hugely popular, and increasingly brazen.

-“No!
-Of course not!”
+‘No!
+Of course not!’
 Lam raised both hands and stretched his eyes wide.
-“Just that we know what the readers want to read, or believe.
-You know what it’s fucking like.”
+‘Just that we know what these arseholes out there want to read, or believe.
+You know what it’s fucking like!’

-“A damned good one, man,” Lam consoled, compassion in eyes.
-“And you sell it well.
+‘A damned good one, my friend,’ Lam consoled, compassion in his eyes.
+‘And you sell it well.
 They love you.
 Your craziness, contemptuous excesses, and now, your tragedy.
 Your luck gives people hope.
 Your tragedy makes them feel even better.
 It makes you human, you know.
-Not bad, huh?”
+Not bad, huh?’

-Deep down, he felt shaken, insulted, even angered by the bad luck the incident might have augured, but very little sadness.
+Deep down, he felt shaken, insulted, even angered by the bad luck the incident might have augured, but very little sadness about his son’s death.
 Is that human?

 Alas . . .

 In his rare solitary moments, often depressing, he had wondered about Justin’s true biological origin.
 Justin didn’t look like him.
-He was a head taller, which was statistically expected.
-Standing at five feet four, Michelangelo is shorter than the average guy.
-Justin had double eyelids and heavy facial hair, which didn’t say much.
+He was a head taller, which is statistically expected.
+Standing at five feet four, Michelangelo is shorter than most people.
+Justin had double eyelids and heavy facial hair, which doesn’t say much.
 He was handsome as Michelangelo, though in markedly different ways.
 The son looked Eurasian, which was odd, but nonetheless respectable in Hong Kong, so he was pleased.
 Perhaps he carries genes with remote connections to ancient nomads lurking outside the Great Wall?
-“Our family goes all the way back into history,” he liked to say.

-Now, if the pizza Paki is ruled innocent this morning, there’ll be lots of nasty questions from the journalists.
-He wants to be prepared, but his tongue tastes bitter, and his thoughts are confused.
+Now, if the pizza Paki is ruled innocent this morning, there’ll be lots of nasty questions from the journalists, he thinks.
+He wants to have a few sagacious remarks ready, just in case.
+But his tongue tastes bitter, and his thoughts are cluttered.

-Last night, the Skeleton came over to visit, as he can’t go to court this morning.
-He was very positive about the outcome.
+Last night, the Skeleton came over to visit, saying that he doesn’t want to be seen in court this morning.
+He was in a positive spirit.

-“You have to win buddy, or your supernatural image would be fucking ruined,” he said, as if explaining something which Michelangelo didn’t understand.
+‘You have to win buddy, or your supernatural image would be fucked,’ he said, as if explaining something Michelangelo didn’t already understand.

-“The suggestion that they are secretly funded by Beijing to make trouble in Hong Kong seems a bit farfetched.”
+‘The suggestion that they are funded by Beijing to make trouble in Hong Kong is a bit farfetched.’

-“You have paranormal power with money, my friend, but don’t understand shit about people, such as, let’s say, jurors?”
+‘You have a supernatural power with money things, my friend, but don’t understand shit about people, such as, let’s say, jurors?’